gomotopia/mggg-tooling/README.md

 Thanks [JN][4] and [Max][5] I was able to learn much more about the census, pandas and geopandas.

-As someone less comfortable with command line applications, I found Max's [original][6] repo to be revelatory.
+As someone more comfortable with command line applications, I found the [original][6] to be revelatory.
 I learned...
 - That command line applications can be built with `typer`.
 - That `os` has many ways for Python to make SH commands.
 I particularly learned his way to check for local files and folders and the fetching